Study programme - MSc Biobased Sciences

 About Biobased Sciences

 It is possible for all nine billion humans to have a relatively high level of prosperity and welfare in 2050.
-For this to happen, however, major changes in the way we deal with food, animal feed, materials and energy are required.
-Right now, materials and energy are often produced from fossil fuels, and this should increasingly be replaced by biomass in the future.
+For this to happen, however, major changes are required in the way we deal with food, animal feed, materials and energy.
+Right now, materials and energy are often produced from fossil fuels, and this should increasingly be replaced by biomass.

-Wageningen University & Research covers the transition from a petrochemical to a biobased society from the different disciplines in a multidisciplinary, holistic approach.
+Wageningen University & Research covers the transition from a petrochemical to a biobased society from the different disciplines in an interdisciplinary, holistic approach.
 Wageningen has many pilot facilities, such as AlgaePARC and Acrres, as well as production facilities for products such as bioplastics, chemicals and packaging materials.